JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ##### Limit the number of tracks in the library to encourage focus on a couple of songs
 - Add the counter #DONE
 - Take the current number of tracks to display #DONE
-- Change color to orange at 15
+- Change color to orange at 15 #DONE
-- Change to red at 20
+- Change to red at 20 #DONE
+##### Multiple ways to handle the global access to the number of added tracks.
+- Add a backend endpoint that will simply return the number of tracks that a user has added #DONE
+- Reuse the profile profile context to access the profile settings #DONE
+- Extend the user model to include the `trackLimitEnabled` flag #DONE
-- Stop add track requests if this is overflowed
+- Stop add track requests if the limit is reached
-- This will need to be a global state
 - Add settings in the profile to allow users to disable the limit
+- Add an info sign next to the limit to explain what it does with a little pop up modal

+### Single track update
+- When a track is added from the single track page, update the save button to an open tab button

 ## Filters and search
 - When in the Lib/Bin screen, users can apply filters or search tracks in the library